The Impact of the CFPB’s Changes on Lenders and Dealerships

 Tightening the rules around repossessions, however, may decrease an already shrinking supply of used cars for dealerships.

-How Bay Motor Finance Will Help Dealerships
+How Bay Country Finance Will Help Dealerships

-Bay Motor Finance has never engaged in unfair lending practices and unlawful repossessions.
+Bay Country Finance has never engaged in unfair lending practices and unlawful repossessions.
 We continue to provide the best subprime lending solutions for our customers and work with them to ensure they do not default on payments.